 When it comes to historical places in the United States, Baltimore probably isn’t the first city that comes to mind.
 Surprisingly though, Baltimore boasts a rich array of landmarks and historic sites.

 It has a beautiful harbor and is made up of hundreds of districts, so it’s no wonder that it’s also known as a city of boats, and a city of neighborhoods.
+You can choose to rent a boat or book the top family hotels, and you’ll be guaranteed a good time.

 Take a walk through Level One as blacktip reef sharks swim above and around you.
 Head up to other levels to explore a tropical rainforest, or the wild extremes of Australia.
 The National Aquarium prides itself on immersive exhibits that simulate natural habitats, transporting you away from the city and into the wild.